sekita/BinaryLogicPy/README.md

 ## 4. **Usage**

 Create a program for simulations.
-For example, create the demoprogram for section 3.1.
+For example, create `testTernary.py` as a test program in section 2.1.

-Run the following command to start the program (demoProgram.py):
+Run the following command to start the program (testTernary.py):

 ```
-python demoProgram.py
+python testTernary.py
 ```

 ## 5. **Detail Description of the Simulation Library**